 - Difficulty level suitable for advanced university orchestra

 - Composer's name, address, telephone number, e-mail address

 - One paragraph bio, one paragraph program note

 - Title of submitted composition(s), list of instrumentation, duration of composition, date of completion, and performance history (if applicable)

 3. If available, a recording of the submitted work(s) may be included.
 Recordings are helpful, but are not necessary.

-4. For EACH ENTRY, an APPLICATION FEE of $10 US in the form of a check payable to East Carolina University, with NewMusic@ECU noted in the memo.
+4. For EACH ENTRY, an APPLICATION FEE of $10 US in the form of a check payable to East Carolina University, with NewMusic Initiative noted in the memo.
 [Cash (US $) is also acceptable.]
 Payment may also be made online here.

 5. Self-addressed stamped envelope if you wish your materials to be returned.

-Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work on Saturday, March 28, 2015, at the NC NewMusic Initiative, on the East Carolina University campus in Greenville, NC.
+Members of The East Carolina University Orchestra, Jorge Richter, Director, will perform the single winning work on the Saturday, March 28, 2015, NC NewMusic Initiative concert on the East Carolina University campus in Greenville, NC.